PriyAsh-24/Netflix-GPT/README.md

 ## To Sign out
 - from password authentication in firebase documentation
 - we can also find update profile also here to display name and image

+## FIxing a bug
+- the last time when we are authenticating and moviing to browse page using navigate it shows a error
+- that navigate can be used inside router provider and our auth is in body
+- but header is used everywhere
+- so we add this auth component in header
+- now if a user is logged in he will be logged in
+- and he will not be able to go to login page until he sign out

+## Unsuscribing the user after auth
+- to do this we will add a return in useeffect (we learned this in class based component it is like a destructor)
+- in firebase it is said that if we keep OnAuthChange inside a fuction and call it after useEffect

+## TMDB
+- register on it
+- we will use the now playing api
+- we need to add a constant which is our autherization key
+- and then fetch our api

+// React Strict mode - we usually se our useeffect is called twice ,we get two objects when fecthing is done
+- this is because of react strict mode in index .js
+- this will only happen in our local